Mtsvane Monastery: History

-The monastery is located at the village of Chitakhevi, some 12 km southeast of the town of Borjomi, in the Borjomi Municipality, Samtskhe-Javakheti region.
+The monastery is located at the village of Chitakhevi, some 12 km southwest of the town of Borjomi, in the Borjomi Municipality, Samtskhe-Javakheti region.
 It is located in a narrow wooded gorge at the southwest section of the Borjomi-Kharagauli National Park.
 The monastery's history is unknown.
 Locally held belief of its dedication to Saint George found a likely epigraphic confirmation in an antefix fragment with the name of Saint George, unearthed in 2012.
 After the depopulation of the Borjomi valley as a result of incessant warfare and brigandage in the 18th century, the monastery was abandoned and left to decay.
 The monastery premises, overgrown by wild greenery, were partially reclaimed from nature in 1978, restored in 1988, and repopulated by Georgian monks in 2003.
 An upsurge in pilgrimage followed, driven by a belief that stones in the nearby stream acquired a reddish hue after a massacre of local monks by the soldiers of the Persian shah Tahmasp I in the 1550s.